-The recent trends towards rising inflation may also materially adversely affect our business and corresponding financial position and cash flows.
-Inflationary factors, interest rates and overhead costs may adversely affect our operating results.
-Rising interest and inflation rates also present a recent challenge impacting the U.S. economy and could make it more difficult for us to obtain traditional financing on acceptable terms, if at all, in the future, the Russia-Ukraine war, unrest and/or further escalation in Israel and Gaza, recent banking instabilities and other U.S. geopolitical issues affecting other territories and employee availability and wage increases, and economic markets all of which may result in additional stress on our working capital resources.
+Inflation rates may also materially adversely affect our business and corresponding financial position and cash flows.
+Inflationary factors, changes to interest rates and overhead costs may adversely affect our operating results.
+Interest and inflation rates also present a recent challenge impacting the U.S. economy and could make it more difficult for us to obtain traditional financing on acceptable terms, if at all, in the future.
+Additionally, geopolitical events such as the Russia-Ukraine war and unrest and/or further escalation in Israel and Gaza, recent banking instabilities and other U.S. geopolitical issues affecting other territories and employee availability and wage increases, and economic markets all of which may result in additional stress on our working capital resources.